-This document explains how to create a PDF form from an existing file and distribute it.
-(If you are looking for information on how to create a form from scratch, distribute a form, track form or fill and sign a form, click the appropriate link above.
+This document explains how to easily turn a scanned paper form or a simple form made in Microsoft Word, Excel, or another application into an intelligent PDF form.
+(If you are looking for information on how to create a form from scratch, distribute a form or track a form, click the appropriate link above.
 To explore the common questions on forms, click the Forms FAQ link.)

 This document provides instructions for Acrobat DC and Acrobat 2017.
 If you're using Acrobat XI, see Acrobat XI Help.

 You can start with a blank PDF, add the required text and labels in the PDF, and then add form fields to complete the form.
 For more information, see How to create a form using Adobe Acrobat.

 When you convert an existing document into a PDF form, Acrobat automatically adds interactive form fields to the form.
 You can then edit the form to add specialized form fields, such as a drop-down list, list box, or buttons.

 A. Certificate-based signature field B. Drop-down list box C. Text fields D. Automatic message bar E. Check boxes F. Radio buttons G. List box H. Buttons

 The form field auto detection is ON, by default.
 To change this setting, click the Change link and choose the settings as appropriate.
 For more information, see Forms preferences.

 Review the form fields Acrobat created.
 Add fields using the form field tools in the toolbar.
 Delete, resize, or arrange the fields as needed.
 You can add any of the following types of form fields: